melkerraad/ScheffleraMonitor/README.md

 # The Schefflera Monitor - by Melker Rååd (mr224tp)

 The Schefflera Monitor is an IoT device suited for monitoring environmental conditions, specifically for plants.
 It measures temperature, air humidity, soil humidity, and lighting conditions.
-The measurements are then compared to ideal and acceptable intervals, gathered from trusted sources.
+The measurements are then compared to ideal and acceptable intervals, gathered from trusted sources (see targets.py).
 Based on the results, a LED which is either green (ideal), yellow (acceptable) or red (poor) will light up on the device.

----Visualization in progress, will update later---
+A poor reading also makes Grafana Unified Alerting dispatch a summary email with the latest values for all sensors and personalized recommendations to improve conditions.
 The hardware is relatively quick to set up, but the software aspects takes some time.
 A rough approximation of the total implementation time would be 5 hours.

 # Objective